netdata/go.d.plugin/modules/prometheus/README.md

 - the metric type is `Counter`, `Histogram` or `Summary`.
 - the metrics suffix is `_total`, `_sum` or `_count`.

-`absoulte` algorithm (values displayed as is) is used in all other cases.
+`absolute` algorithm (values displayed as is) is used in all other cases.

 Use `force_absolute_algorithm` configuration option to overwrite the logic.